-Your degree course in Classics is delivered in three stages, each of which comprises one year of full-time study during which the student must follow modules to the value of 120 credits made up of an equivalent number of 15 or 30 credit modules.
+Your degree course in Classics and Philosophy is delivered in three stages, each of which comprises one year of full-time study during which the student must follow modules to the value of 120 credits.
 The courses provide progressive structures in which you are able to gain ever-wider knowledge and understanding, and appropriate skills.